razshare/frizzante-docs/docs/svelte-pages.md

-Pages are just svelte components located at `www/pages`.
+Pages are just svelte components located at `pages`.

 You can refer to these pages by their relative file names.